htim327/NonHermitianDriving/docs/source/AFAI.rst

     magi = TwoDxyNoiseHamiltonians(Li,Lj,Noise);
     % Set up the Hamiltonians for your system
     [H1, H2, H3, H4, H5, V1, V3] = FastTwoDxyHamiltonians(Li,Lj,J,del);
-    % Set up the wave functions that are used for our systems W = eye(LSquared);
+    % Set up the wave functions that are used for our system W = eye(LSquared);
     wave = W(:,1:round(LSquared/2));
     rng('shuffle');